SciComp8/Project_Portfolio/README.md

 - [GenerateCheck_TrainingTestData.Rmd](BMARNASeq/GenerateCheck_TrainingTestData.Rmd)

 ## **Differential expression analysis pipeline for single cell data**
-The bioinformatics pipeline using the next-generation single cell data from the mouse B lymphocytes is developed to streamline the fundamental process to detect differentially expressed genes in single cell RNA-seq data.
+The bioinformatics pipeline using the next-generation single cell data from the mouse B lymphocytes is developed to streamline the fundamental procedures to detect differentially expressed genes in single cell RNA-seq data.
 This includes the initial trimming of reads from raw FASTQ files using `Trim Galore`, quantifying the abundance of transcripts using `kallisto`, and performing the differential gene expression analysis using `DESeq2`.
 The pipeline is designed to be efficient in the command-line interface, enabling researchers to analyze and interpret large datasets of single cell gene expression data with the desirable speed, accuracy, and reproducibility.
   - [NGS_DEPipeline.Rmd](NGS_DEPipeline.Rmd)

 ## **Bayesian integrative clustering for multi-omics data**